Native American tribes

 traditional Seminole dress, and here are some photographs

-The Seminoles didn't wear war bonnet headdresses like the
+The Seminoles didn't wear feathered war bonnets like the

 Sioux.
 Seminole men usually shaved their heads except for a

-single scalplock, and sometimes they would also wear a porcupine roach.
+single scalplock, and sometimes they would also wear porcupine roaches.

 Originally, Seminole women wore their long hair in topknots or buns, but later they developed a distinctive hairstyle in which they fanned